Colorado Highways: Routes 1 to 19

 Counties: Mesa, Garfield, Eagle, Summit, Clear Creek, Jefferson, Denver, Adams, Weld, Morgan, Washington, Logan, Phillips

-Places: Fruita, Grand Junction, Palisade, Rifle, Silt, New Castle, Gypsum, Eagle, Edwards, Avon, Silverthorne, Dillon, Loveland Pass, Clear Creek Canyon, Golden, Lakewood, Denver, Commerce City, Wiggins, Hillrose, Merino, Sterling, Fleming, Haxtun, Paoli, Holyoke
+Places: Fruita, Grand Junction, Palisade, De Beque, Parachute, Rifle, Silt, New Castle, Gypsum, Eagle, Edwards, Avon, Silverthorne, Dillon, Loveland Pass, Clear Creek Canyon, Golden, Lakewood, Denver, Commerce City, Wiggins, Hillrose, Merino, Sterling, Fleming, Haxtun, Paoli, Holyoke

 See my separate US 6 page for the rest of the info.